AndrewMead10/mass-gov-pdf-accessibility/README.md

 - `app/pipelines/helpers.py` contains shared utilities for reading PDFs, walking the Adobe report, and serialising findings.
 - `app/pipelines/__init__.py` automatically discovers any subclasses of `BasePipeline` placed in the `app/pipelines` package.
 - `app/pipelines/manager.py` exposes `PipelineManager`, which orchestrates running all registered pipelines and handling optional resolve steps.
+- Each pipeline module begins with concise "Check / Why / Resolve" comments so reviewers understand the intent and any automated remediation at a glance.

 ### Implementing a pipeline